consumptionof/cons-demo-store/README.md

   Maybe when I take this to a GUI I'll be able to rework them to work with text entry fields.

+### Version 0.021
+- Added suspend_transaction
+  This function will store a transaction in a separate table, allowing the cashier to perform another transaction before the first one is finished.
+This function requires manager authorization.
+- Added retrieve_transaction
+  This function retrieves a transaction stored with suspend_transaction.
+  If there are age-restricted items, the cashier will be required to obtain the customer's birthdate once again.
+This function requires manager authorization.
+- void and void_last now remove relevant store card discount entries along with the item.
+- void and void_last now restore the removed items in the stock table.
+- void_transaction now resets the cashier's current_trans_meta data.

 ### Version 0.020
 - Added manager_auth
   This function allows a manager to authorize an action normally